hautahi/IM_GreedyCELF/markdown/IM_GreedyCELF.md

 We calculate the expected spread of a given seed set by taking the average over a large number (`mc`) of Monte Carlo simulations.
 The outer loop in the `IC()` function iterates over each of these simulations and stores each calculated spread in the `spread` list.
 The mean of each of these entries, which is a consistent and unbiased estimator for the expected spread of the seed set `S`, is then returned as the function output.

 Within each Monte Carlo iteration, we simulate the spread of influence throughout the network over time, where a different "time period" occurs within each of the `while` loop iterations, which simply checks whether any new nodes were activated in the previous time step.
-If no new nodes were activated (`while len(new_active) == 0`) then the independent cascade process terminates, and the function moves onto the next simulation after storing the total spread, which is simply the number of nodes ultimately activated (some algorithms are framed in terms of the "additional spread" in which case we would subtract the size of the seed set so that the function would be ammended to `spread.append(len(A)-len(S))`.
+If no new nodes were activated (when `new_active` is an empty list and therefore evaluates to `False`) then the independent cascade process terminates, and the function moves onto the next simulation after storing the total spread, which is simply the number of nodes ultimately activated (some algorithms are framed in terms of the "additional spread" in which case we would subtract the size of the seed set so that the function would be ammended to `spread.append(len(A)-len(S))`.

 The third loop performs the actual propagation process on the graph object `g`.
-For each `node` that was newly activated in the previous time step, we construct a vector `success` where each entry indicates whether each of `node`'s out-neighbors is activated by comparing a uniform random draw with the propagation probability `p`.
+For each `node` that was newly activated in the previous time step, we construct a vector array `success` where each entry indicates whether each of `node`'s out-neighbors is activated by comparing a uniform random draw with the propagation probability `p`.
 (The `np.random.seed(i)` function is used to ensure consistency of results when comparing the processes below.)
 Those nodes that are successfully activated (`new_ones`) are then selected and if some are not already included within the active set `A` they are added.

 ## Greedy Algorithm

 With our spread function `IC()` in hand, we can now turn to the IM algorithms themselves.
 We begin with the **Greedy** algorithm proposed in the seminal [Kempe et al. (2003)](https://www.cs.cornell.edu/home/kleinber/kdd03-inf.pdf) paper.
 This basically finds the node with the biggest spread, adds it to the seed set and then finds the node with the next biggest marginal spread over and above the spread of the original and so on until $k$ seed nodes are found.

-This algorithm only needs to calculate the spread of $\sum_{i=0}^k (N-i)\approx kN$ nodes, which is just 5,000 in the case of our 1,000 node and $k=5$ network (a lot less that 8 trillion!).
+This algorithm only needs to calculate the spread of $\sum_{i=0}^k (n-i)\approx kn$ nodes, which is just 5,000 in the case of our 1,000 node and $k=5$ network (a lot less that 8 trillion!).
 Of course, this computational improvement comes at the cost of the resulting seed set only being an approximate solution to the IM problem because it only considers the incremental spread of the $k$ nodes individually rather than combined.
 Fortunately, however, the authors show that the algorithm is theoretically guaranteed to choose a seed set whose spread will be at least 63% of the spread of the optimal seed set.
 No better theoretically proved approximation has been found (and in fact, most of the algorithms proposed in the literature don't have any theoretical guarantees).
 The proof of the guarantee is in the paper, but it relies heavily on the "submodular" property of spread functions, which is a kind of set function analogue of concavity, and will be explained in more detail below when we look at the CELF algorithm.

 The following `greedy()` function implements the algorithm.
 It produces the optimal set of `k` seed nodes for the graph `g`, and is explained in more detail below.